danielle076/react_basics/n_loading.md

     const [loading, toggleLoading] = useState("")

-We maken toggleLoading true aan het begin en ongeacht of we in het try block of in het catch block terecht komen, willen we hoe dan ook ervoor zorgen dat toggleloading op false staat.
-Want op een gegeven moment is het laden klaar en of het nu gelukt is of niet, of we nu een error hebben gekregen of data, dat loaden is op een gegeven moment klaar.
+We maken toggleLoading aan het begin `true` en ongeacht of we in het try block of in het catch block terecht komen, willen we hoe dan ook ervoor zorgen dat toggleloading op `false` staat.
+Op een gegeven moment is het laden klaar en of het nu gelukt is of niet, of we nu een error hebben gekregen of data, het loaden is op een gegeven moment klaar.

     async function fetchData() {
         setError("");